torenware/helm-wrapper/README.md

 ## Issues with the code

 I'm currently using the argparser library in python, and am frankly unhappy with it.
 Basic stuff works, but the emulation right now is brittle and a lot of flags will annoy the code.
 This problem is mostly resolved, since I've tested against a wide range of helm commands, most of which I just have to pass through without garbling.

+Generally speaking, the better quality your TLS certs the less trouble you will have getting any of this to work.
+While I'm told that self-signed certs can be used with additional configuration, this has not been my luck/experience/karma.
+I've mostly been using a Let's Encrypt wild-card cert, and I'd recommend doing something similar for labs.

 I've added support for remote debugging and some simple python unit tests to make the code easier to maintain.
 The tests should also serve to show how to use the script.